arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 /**
   Collects a complete window of vibration data for machine learning inference.
-  Reads the ADXL335 accelerometer through the Opta™ analog input terminals.
+  Reads the ADXL335 accelerometer through the Opta analog input terminals.
 */
 void collectVibrationWindow() {
   featureIndex = 0;